 AMMDI is an open-notebook hypertext writing experiment, authored by Mike Travers aka mtraven.
 It's a work in progress and some parts are more polished than others.
 Comments welcome!
 More.

-People are making personal digital gardens, which are roughly personal Wikis.
+People are making personal digital gardens, (roughly, personal Wikis).
 There's a variety of tools being used, from Roam and similar graph-based PKMs to purely homegrown.
 These are very idiosyncratic (by design).
 They also suffer from a certain reception problem; outside users don't know how to read/navigate them.

 Solutions